Ficool

 "Shit!"

-Feeling his body grow considerably lighter, lifting off the ground by a bit, Noctis was confused for a mere moment before, he jumped upward, making a split-second decision.
+Feeling his body grow considerably lighter, lifting off the ground by a bit, Noctis was confused for a mere moment before he jumped upward, making a split-second decision.

 A mound of dark liquid had quickly arisen directly underneath the raft, hitting its center.

-Watching the raft start rising far faster than it had ever before, the center first, the entire construct breaking apart the threads holding it together, quickly disintegrating before his eyes, the connections cut, never to be reconnected.
-Small debris flew in all directions.
-The further they moved away from the rising column, the slower they moved.
+Suddenly, the raft started rising far faster than it had ever before, the center first, the entire construct breaking apart the threads holding it together, quickly disintegrating before his eyes, the connections cut, never to be reconnected.

-Noctis was floating directly over the newly arising column, still holding something in one hand while throwing threads in all directions with the other.
-He gathered the non-decaying pieces, planning to hold himself up with them to continue his journey, using them like a hot-air balloon.
+Noctis was floating directly over the newly arising column, still holding something in one hand while throwing threads one for each finger in all directions with the other.

 Before fully realizing this, the situation worsened.
 Before achieving his goal, a particularly big part of his raft collided with the sea of void.
 Thrown to the side by his own actions while collecting the untainted parts, the big piece of wood that had once been part of his sail flew towards a collapsing column sucked in by the force, and collided with the sea.